fibo/fibo.github.io/_projects/not-defined/index.md

 ---
 # not-defined

-> checks if foo is not defined, i.e. undefined, null, an empty string, array or object
+> checks if foo is not defined, i.e. undefined, null, an empty string, array, object or NaN

 [Installation](#installation) |
 [Usage](#usage) |